DragNeXt: Rethinking Drag-Based Image Editing: Introduction

-These observations naturally lead us to ask two questions: \textbf{$\bm{\mathcal{Q}}$1.} Is there a more effective solution to the ambiguity issue? \textbf{$\bm{\mathcal{Q}}$2.} How can we overcome the inefficiency of current DBIE while further enhancing editing quality?
+Point‑based motion supervision and tracking are cumbersome and often difficult to align with users' intentions, whereas relying solely on the warpage function or the copy-and-paste strategy is far from delivering high-quality results. \textbf{These observations naturally lead us to ask two questions: $\mapsto$\textbf{$\bm{\mathcal{Q}}$1.} \emph{Is there a more effective solution to solve the ambiguity issue?} $\mapsto$\textbf{$\bm{\mathcal{Q}}$2.} \emph{How to enhance the efficiency of DBIE approaches based on alternating point motion supervision and tracking, while further improving their editing quality?}}

-For \textbf{$\bm{\mathcal{Q}}$1}, we argue that the ambiguity of DBIE is twofold: (\emph{i}) drag instructions inherently involve multiple types, including translation, deformation, and rotation, which current DBIE methods fail to distinguish clearly; (\emph{ii}) point-based indicators are insufficient for accurately specifying dragged objects or regions.
-Therefore, we propose tackling DBIE from a new perspective---rethinking it as the translation, deformation, and rotation of user-specified regions.
-By explicitly requiring users to specify both drag areas and types, we can effectively eliminate the ambiguity.
-Based on the answer to \textbf{$\bm{\mathcal{Q}}$1}, we further design a simple-yet-effective editing framework, \textbf{DragNeXt}, to tackle \textbf{$\bm{\mathcal{Q}}$2}.
-For efficiency, it unifies DBIE as a Latent Region Optimization (LRO) problem, thus eliminating the necessity of conducting handle point tracking by upgrading point-based motion supervision to region-level optimization in latent embeddings.
-For editing quality, we propose a Progressive Backward Self-Intervention (PBSI) strategy that addresses LRO by fully leveraging region-level self-intervention from intermediate drag states.
-By bypassing point tracking and considering region-level guidance from intermediate states, our approach can achieve both high efficiency and quality.
+These two questions motivate us to revisit DBIE from a new perspective---unifying it as a Latent Region Optimization (LRO) problem, which aims to leverage region-level geometric transformations to optimize latent embeddings and realize drag manipulation.
+Therefore, by specifying the regions and types of geometric transformations, we can effectively address \textbf{$\bm{\mathcal{Q}}$1}.
+Furthermore, we design a simple-yet-effective editing framework, \textbf{DragNeXt}, to tackle \textbf{$\bm{\mathcal{Q}}$2}.
+For efficiency, it unifies DBIE as LRO and thus eliminates the necessity of conducting handle point tracking by upgrading point motion supervision to region-level optimization of latent embeddings.
+For editing quality, we propose a Progressive Backward Self-Intervention (PBSI) strategy that solves LRO by fully leveraging region-level self-intervention from intermediate drag states.
+By bypassing point tracking and considering region-level guidance from intermediate states, it can achieve a better trade-off between efficiency and quality.